 Domain Validated (DV)

-These are typically the cheapest and least secure option for an SSL.
+These are typically the cheapest SSL certificates.
 The issuer will only check to see if the one applying for the certificate actually owns the domain name and has the right to operate it.
 There are no other checks aside from this one.

 DV SSL certificates are the most widely used for personal sites such as blogs, portfolios, and other similar non-commercial sites.
 Let’s Encrypt, which is a company issuing free SSL certificates, offers DV SSL as well.